JasonMarkol/Trickle-Down-Mindset--Book-Note/Passive Aggressive Life Pro Tips.md

 # Twenty Thousand Leagues Under the Sea

+# Somethings life changing .Looking for a book that just changes your perspective or makes you think, wether that be a philosophical book or an interesting autobiography, just something that leaves you thinking "wow"

 # Is NLP/NeuroLinguisticProgramming still a thing?I came across a website this days , with a few of the NLP posts, so this came in mind , is it still a thing .
 Maybe will come in handy